dimenwarper/chainlearn/README.md

 plt.scatter(transformed[:, 0], transformed[:, 1], c=cluster_labels)
 ```

-Into a chainlearn pipeline that looks like a "tidyverse" version:
+Into a chainlearn pipeline that tries to look like a "tidyverse" version:

 ```python
 import seaborn as sns